Alan Cooper (biologist)

-Alan Cooper (born 1966) is a New Zealand evolutionary molecular biologist and an ancient DNA researcher.
-He is considered a significant figure in the development of ancient DNA research, and was involved in many of the early discoveries in the field.
+Alan John Cooper (born 1966) is a New Zealand evolutionary biologist and an ancient DNA researcher.
+He was involved in several important early ancient DNA studies, such as the first sequencing of moa genomes.
 He was the inaugural director of both the Henry Wellcome Ancient Biomolecules Centre at the University of Oxford from 2001–2005, and the Australian Centre for Ancient DNA at the University of Adelaide, South Australia from 2005–2019.
-In December 2019, the University dismissed him, citing "serious misconduct".

 Early life and education

-Cooper was born in Dunedin, New Zealand and grew up in Wellington, New Zealand, where he was involved in cave exploration and cave rescue at university and regional level.
+Cooper was born in 1966 in Dunedin, New Zealand, and grew up in Wellington, where he was involved in cave exploration and cave rescue at university and regional level.
 He was awarded a PhD from the Victoria University of Wellington in 1994 for evolutionary studies of New Zealand birds.
 During his PhD he also worked at the University of California, Berkeley supervised by Allan C. Wilson and Svante Pääbo.

 Career

 In 1999, Cooper established the Henry Wellcome Ancient Biomolecules Centre at the University of Oxford and in 2002 was made Professor of Ancient Biomolecules at Oxford.
 In 2004, he was awarded an Australian Research Council (ARC) Federation Fellowship.
 He resigned from Oxford in 2005, following an internal investigation into allegations that he fabricated data in grant applications.
 He subsequently moved to the University of Adelaide to establish the Australian Centre for Ancient DNA.
 At Adelaide, he led the Ancient DNA node of the Genographic Project examining human origins and dispersal from 2005–2010.
 He was awarded a series of ARC Fellowships: Federation (2005–2010), Future (2011–2014), and Laureate (2014–2019) researching human evolution and climate change.

-Cooper was suspended from the University of Adelaide in September 2019, following allegations that he bullied staff and students at the Australian Centre for Ancient DNA, which he denied.
-He was dismissed in December 2019 for what the University dubbed "serious misconduct."
+In December 2019, the University of Adelaide dismissed Cooper, citing "serious misconduct" for bullying staff and students.
+In January 2020, he filed a legal petition against the university for unfair dismissal.
+The case was settled out of court in July 2020.
+In June 2023, Charles Sturt University announced that it had appointed Cooper as professor to its Gulbali Institute for Agriculture, Water and Environment, based in Albury-Wodonga.